Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Debiasing with Non-linear Filtering

 This algorithm reduces the effect of bit strings that appear more frequently in only a few variants.
 This is an effective error mitigation strategy as all of the variants correspond to the same ideal quantum circuit, meaning the appearance of bit strings with higher frequencies in only a small subset of the variant histograms is likely due to noise.
 The threshold parameter introduced in Step~\ref{enum:algorithm_step} determines the size of this subset.
 In other words, the computed probability estimation depends more strongly on how common a bit string is among the variants than its frequency in a given histogram, especially when working with small numbers of shots.

-Additionally, filtering can also be applied to binned subsets of bit strings to enhance the resolution of local observable if the shot count is low.
-For example, if there are few (or no) bit strings that are repeated between the variants but we only care about a local observable, the qubits not used for estimating that observable can be ignored by binning the outputs based on the measurements of the relevant qubits.
-This approach was used when working with the high depth circuit discussed in Section~\ref{sec:big_circuit}.
+Since the post-selection of bit strings in this method relies on the overlap between different variants, it follows that in the worst-case scenario, finding a non-zero overlap would require exponentially many measurements.
+In the middle-case scenario, this effect can be mitigated by leveraging the properties of observable instead of trying to refine the original measurement statistics.
+For example, filtering can also be applied to binned subsets of bit strings to enhance the resolution of local observable if the shot count is low.
+The qubits not used for estimating that observable can be ignored by binning the outputs based on the measurements of the relevant qubits.
+This approach was used when working with the high depth circuit discussed in Results.
+More symmetries can be used in larger scale simulations to increase the overlap between the variants.
+Binning can also be adjusted based on the targeted noise channels while others can be addressed with error detection.